Gear For Salmon Fishing: A List Of Everything You Need

 Fly Leaders: An 0x or stronger leader made for salmon is best

-Fly Tippets: Because salmon are strong and have teeth, you should consider using a thicker fluorocarbon tippet.
+Fly Tippets: Because salmon are strong and have teeth, I use a thicker fluorocarbon tippet.
 The tippet will depend on the method being used.
 When Nymphing, a litter tippet is often required, but when swinging flies or streamer fishing, a heavy tippet over 16 pounds is good.

 Other General Salmon Gear For River Fishing